thma/LtuPatternFactory/README.md

     putStrLn $ "cyclic time: " ++ (show $ cyclicTimeAdd 100 (Minute 1400))
 ```

-### Typeclass minimal implementations as template method
+### type class minimal implementations as template method

 > The template method is used in frameworks, where each implements the invariant parts of a domain's architecture,
 > leaving "placeholders" for customization options.
 This is an example of inversion of control.
 > [Quoted from Wikipedia](https://en.wikipedia.org/wiki/Template_method_pattern)

-The Typeclasses in Haskells base library apply this template approach frequently to reduce the effort for implementing typeclass instances and to provide a predefined structure with specific 'customization options'.
+The type classes in Haskells base library apply this template approach frequently to reduce the effort for implementing type class instances and to provide a predefined structure with specific 'customization options'.

-As an example let's extend the type `WallTime` by an associative binary operation `addWallTimes` to form an instance of the `Monoid` typeclass
+As an example let's extend the type `WallTime` by an associative binary operation `addWallTimes` to form an instance of the `Monoid` type class
 ```haskell
 addWallTimes :: WallTime -> WallTime -> WallTime
 addWallTimes a@(WallTime (h,m)) b =